nerevu/CVInsight/README.md

 - A summary report in the console output
 - Detailed JSON log files in the logs/token_usage directory
-- Breakdown of token usage by extractor
+- Breakdown of token usage by plugin

-### Configuration
+### Configuration Options

 You can configure the following options in the `.env` file: